rohanpadhye/FuzzFactory/README.md

 ### LLVM-based instrumentation

-To build FuzzFactory's LLVM-based domain-specific instrumentation, run `make llvm-domains` in the root project directory.
+To build FuzzFactory's LLVM-based domain-specific instrumentation, run `make llvm-domains` in the root project directory; you will need LLVM/Clang 6+ installed (AFL needs to find `llvm_config`).
 This will build a special version of `afl-clang-fast` that supports domain-specific instrumentation passes as plugins.
 This command also builds six domain-specific instrumentation passes that ship with FuzzFactory; these correspond to the six domains listed in the paper: `slow`, `perf`, `mem`, `valid`, `cmp`, `diff`.

 FuzzFactory provides an extension mechanism to quickly implement LLVM instrumentation passes that call into the FuzzFactory API; see `llvm_mode/fuzzfactory.hpp` and the following six domain implementations in `llvm_mode`: